love220/Anansi-Hybrid-Spider/README.md

 # Anansi-Hybrid-Spider
 This robot is inspired from West African folklore.
 Anansi is a spider trickster god known for intelligence and storytelling.
-Here's a GitHub-ready description (README-style) for your quadruped walking robot project using inverse kinematics:

 ---

 This project implements a simple quadruped robot with **4 legs** (each having a hip and a knee joint), capable of **forward walking using inverse kinematics (IK)**.
 The robot uses SG90 micro servos driven via the **PCA9685 servo driver**, controlled through an Arduino-UNO board.

 ### ✨ Features